-- Rollied out a seven-week bin tagging program for 2200 households in partnership with WALGA, thanks to a Waste Authority grant. - Tailored education campaign carried out at select multi-unit dwellings involving waste audits, doorknocking engagement and delivery of a new Waste in my Apartment flyer and compostable caddy liners. - Launched the Community FOGO Compost Pile, with compost made from the City's FOGO material.
-Introduced a reveable spottery product rehate initiative to help residents make the switch to reveable. - Introduced a reusable sanitary product rebate initiative to help residents make the switch to reusable sanitary products. - Winner of the Waste Management category at the National Awards for Local Government in 2022 for its successful transformation of waste services in the City of Vincent. - Consulted with the community and stakeholders on a review of the Graffiti Control and Removal Policy. - Council adopted an updated Graffiti Management Policy which confirmed Vincent's ongoing support of a whole-of-community approach to managing graffiti vandalism and defined the scope of the City's graffiti removal service. - MARKYT Community Waste Scorecard was carried out receiving over 500 resident responses, with the City gaining equal sixth place out of 50 national councils with a score of 72 out of 100; 10 index points ahead of the industry average.
+- Rolled out a seven-week bin tagging program for 2200 households in partnership with WALGA, thanks to a Waste Authority grant. - Tailored education campaign carried out at select multi-unit dwellings involving waste audits, doorknocking engagement and delivery of a new Waste in my Apartment flyer and compostable caddy liners. - Launched the Community FOGO Compost Pile, with compost made from the City's FOGO material. - Introduced a reusable sanitary product rebate initiative to help residents make the switch to reusable sanitary products. - Winner of the Waste Management category at the National Awards for Local Government in 2022 for its successful transformation of waste services in the City of Vincent. - Consulted with the community and stakeholders on a review of the Graffiti Control and Removal Policy. - Council adopted an updated Graffiti Management Policy which confirmed Vincent's ongoing support of a whole-of-community approach to managing graffiti vandalism and defined the scope of the City's graffiti removal service. - MARKYT Community Waste Scorecard was carried out receiving over 500 resident responses, with the City gaining equal sixth place out of 50 national councils with a score of 72 out of 100; 10 index points ahead of the industry average.

-CTURE & ENVIRONMENT WASTE & RECYCLING ANNUAL REPORT 2022/23 53
+52 | CITY OF VINCENT WASTE & RECYCLING INFRASTRUCTURE & ENVIRONMENT WASTE & RECYCLING ANNUAL REPORT 2022/23 | 53